More-Sushant/Celebal-Technologies-Internship---DS/Assignment_1/README.md

 2. **Upper triangular**
 3. **Pyramid**

-Run the Jupyter notebook `triangle_patterns.ipynb` to see the outputs.
+Run the Jupyter notebook `assignment_1.ipynb` to see the outputs.
 Modify the functions to generate patterns for any size `n`.